boltlabs-inc/key-mgmt-spec/systems-architecture.md

 1. The client and key server mutually authenticate via the [OPAQUE authentication stage](#authentication-stage).
 1. The client and server open an authenticated channel secured under a key derived from `session_key`.
     - [TODO #149](https://github.com/boltlabs-inc/key-mgmt/issues/149): Include additional details here once the implementation from #149 is complete.
     - Implementation Note: This key is deterministically derived from `session_key` and should be used as a key for a message authentication code scheme `MAC`.
 In the following, when the client and key server send each other messages, it is assumed that these messages are authenticated under this MAC/key pair.
-The key server should additionally reject all messages sent over this channel that fail verification checks on the received ciphertexts.
+The key server and the client should additionally reject all messages sent over this channel that fail verification checks on the received ciphertexts.
 The implementor should be careful to use constant-time verification of the authentication tags.
 1. The key server sends `user_id` to the client over the authenticated channel.
 1. At this point, the registration session is considered _open_.